 I've realized so far this year that there are so many people in this world who still long to be carefree.
-Something I've had the pleasure of being for as long as I can remember, because I am without a doubt sure my mother would agree with me on that.
+But free is something I've had the pleasure of being for as long as I can remember, because I am without a doubt sure that I am unapologetically who I am, and my mother would agree with me on that.

 So why is it such a struggle for some to be free and unapologetically themselves?